dhidas/CExamplesBasic/README.md

 ## Order

-The examples are in alphabetical order, starting with A
+The examples are in alphabetical order, starting with A, and build somewhat on each other.

 ## Help